-So you want to give up sugar and you have no idea where to start.
-Well in the immortal words of Mary Poppins “Start at the very beginning…”
+So you’re quitting sugar and you have no idea where to start.
+Well in the immortal words of Maria Von Trapp “Start at the very beginning…”

 Tip 1 – Go cold turkey.
 The slope is steeper but you will get to the top quicker.

-Tip 2 – Any attempt to cut sugar from the diet should also include refined carbohydrates.
+Tip 2 – Any attempt at quitting sugar should also include quitting refined carbohydrates.

 Take heart, the longer you are on this diet the more the farrow and lentil salad will appeal.